Bringing together different faiths, generations and cultures to enjoy our shared heritage and ‘green oasis’

 WATCH THIS!
 This short documentary, produced and directed by Marit Shep, for her MA Wildlife Documentary Production at The University of Salford was inspired by our project and filmed in 2014.
 The film includes a summary of what a Paradise Garden actually is by Tony Milroy, Project Manager and also features David who started as a volunteer bee-keeper in 2014 and who has now managed the hives at The Ascension Paradise Garden since 2015 with additional training and experience providing him with the knowledge and confidnec to be our bee-keeping trainer in 2016!

-This blog is brought to you by the volunteers involved in the creation of our Paradise Garden in an effort to document the seasonal stages of managing our community food growing and bee-hive initiatives whilst also demonstrating how these communal, out-door activities bring local people together and engender positive change in those involved, strengthening their connection to nature and the local community.
+This blog is brought to you by those involved with the creation of our Paradise Garden in an effort to document the seasonal stages of managing our community food growing and bee-hive initiatives as well as our Making Friends Through English, Nature & Culture project.
+We hope to demonstrate how these communal, out-door activities and collaborative, peer-to-peer learning and activities can bring local people together and engender positive change in those involved, strengthening their connection to nature and the local community.